 A collaboration must have been established between the University of Dundee and a national healthcare organisation within the applicant's country.
 Applicants should have: attended a university, or other institution approved by the Faculty Board and obtained a first degree in a healthcare discipline or other equivalent qualification acceptable to the Programme Director.
-Please check our website for English language requirements.

 Months of entry

 The burden of long term non-communicable disease (NCD) is a challenge facing all health care organizations at an International level.
 The effect of this challenge is not just on increasing health care costs and an intolerable workload for health care professionals but a recognition that the current health care system needs to change fundamentally in order to cope with future demands.
 The Diabetes Care and Education programme has been created by the University of Dundee to aid healthcare organisations who wish to equip their workforce with the clinical knowledge, leadership and educational skills required to meet this challenge and develop a multi-disciplinary approach to creating transformational change appropriate to the healthcare system in their country.

 Dundee has an international reputation for diabetes research, education and informatics developments.
 With the global growing prevalence of diabetes there is an increasing need for healthcare professionals to upskill in diabetes care and understand how to organise healthcare for the efficient management of chronic diseases.